AureliusLim/networkingPrimeChecker/README.md

 - Yongco, Denzel

   ## Features
-  -**Multithreaded Prime Checker**: Leverages multiple threads for the prime checker to perform calculations in parallel -**Distributed Computing**: Leverages a slave process to lessen load and perform the calculation in parallel with the slave -**Performance Measurement**: Calculates and displays the time taken to calculate the count of prime numbers.
+  -**Multithreaded Prime Checker**: Leverages multiple threads for the prime checker to perform calculations in parallel <br>
+  -**Distributed Computing**: Leverages a slave process to lessen load and perform the calculation in parallel with the slave <br>
+  -**Performance Measurement**: Calculates and displays the time taken to calculate the count of prime numbers. <br>

   ## Requirement
   -A C++ Compiler (e.g., G++, Clang)